Integrated Housing Models

 Areas of Expertise

-- State and local policy and resource alignment
+- Cross-system state and local policy and resource alignment

 - Leveraging sustainable mainstream financing

-- Capacity-building, technical assistance, and training on strategies to help vulnerable individuals get and keep housing
+- Strategies to help vulnerable individuals access and maintain housing

 - Implementation and outcome monitoring through ongoing technical assistance, data tracking, and performance measurement